 Most of the times, when there is an increase in temperature, base oil loses viscosity and becomes lighter.
 They will become dense and highly viscous once these additives are added.

 Viscosity index improvers are also used for stabilizing the lubricants under low temperatures.
 Generally, this improves the fuel economy and ultimately reduces wear.

 Have a look at the Liqui Moly Smoke Stop Oil (Link to Amazon) is a viscosity improver for all commercial motor oils.
 It reduces engine noise and comes at affordable pricing.

 The engine of the car gets hot, no doubt about that.
 The hot metal components of the engine are usually unstable and can degrade in quality.

 Here is where detergents come in; they keep these metal parts clean.
 They also neutralize acids that accumulate in the engine base oils.

 Detergents usually come in two forms –alkaline and basic nature.
 Which make them imperative reserve for the alkalinity of engine oils.

-Overall, detergents are some of the best oil additives for noisy lifters when it comes to getting rid of impurities in the engine components.
+Overall, detergents are some of the best oil additive for noisy lifters when it comes to getting rid of impurities in the engine components.